 Flooded cars are in demand.
 They can be fun to repair for enthusiasts, and they offer significant discounts over the standard price of most used cars.
 Entering this market requires skill and dedication.
 It’s not a get rich quick scheme, and you won’t succeed overnight.
 You may even lose money at first.

 If you wish to successfully buy and sell flooded cars in Iowa, here are some strategies that can maximize your chances for success:

 - Apply for a dealer’s license.
 This allows you to attend dealer auctions, which offer higher quality cars and lower prices.
 Iowa law requires anyone who buys and sells more than six salvage cars in a calendar year to procure a dealer’s license.

-- Know that some salvage cars may be stolen, so seeing a copy of the title, and verifying that it is not fraudulent, may keep you out of jail.
+- Know that some salvage cars may be stolen.
+See a copy of the title, and verify that it is not fraudulent.
+This may keep you out of jail.

 - Become active in your local dealer community.
-These are experts who can mentor you, let you know whether your strategies are likely to be effective, and welcome you into the dealer community.
+These are experts who can mentor you, and let you know whether your strategies are likely to be effective.
+And also welcome you into the dealer community.

 - Get to know the car market.
 Figure out which cars are in demand locally, and focus on providing those cars to buyers.

 - Know cars.
 You can’t assess a car’s value if you don’t know what makes it valuable to a potential buyer.